Leonello d'Este: Ferrara political background

 The House of Este, a princely family of Lombardy ruling in Ferrara between the 13th and 16th centuries, contributed a great deal to Italy during this period.
 The Estense dynasty gained the Ferrara territory in 1240 in addition to their other lands.
-Over various periods of time however a considerable amount of their territory was lost to French papal and imperial forces.
+Over various periods of time, however, a considerable amount of their territory was lost to French papal and imperial forces.
 Dukes in Ferrara were elected through a formal voting process by the citizens.
 When appointed they were given a hereditary title.

 After the marriage of Azzo V to the heiress of a rival family and the successor of Obizzo I, grandson Azzo VII, bringing political prominence to Ferrara.
-By 1240, Azzo VII had control of Ferrara (in alliance with Pope Gregory IX), which marked the starting of the Este rule.
-The Estense government was faced with papal opposition from the onset, however by the start of the 14th century had recovered its political influence and strength under Nicolo II.
+By 1240, Azzo VII had control of Ferrara (in alliance with Pope Gregory IX), which marked the start of the Este rule.
+The Estense government was faced with papal opposition from the onset, however, by the start of the 14th century had recovered its political influence and strength under Nicolo II.
 His successor, Nicolo III is remembered for having further strengthened power in Ferrara and introducing the Estense political influence to Italy.
 Succeeding a Paduan attempt to gain authority in Ferrara, Nicolo III was commended as go-between in the political and military disputes in the Italian states, extending Ferrara's territory and domain.
 Nicolò III "raised the Estense state to a high position in Italian politics in spite of its territorial and financial limits".

 Leonello political influence and the Papacy

 Following the beheading of Leonello's elder brother by his father, the heir of the throne to Ferrara was vacant.
 As his father's chosen successor, Leonello (reigning from 1441 to 1450), provided Ferrara a leader with substantial merit in the fields of art and culture.
 Leonello's education by humanist Guarino Veronese directed his interest towards the humanism and art.
 Leonello was chosen to be the heir of the d’Este patrimony through papal sanction, by his father at the age of 21.
 After the passing of his first wife, Margherita Gonzana, Leonello married Maria d’Aragona, an illegitimate daughter of the King of Naples.
 This marriage was significant as it established a kinship with Naples, having influence both politically and culturally.
-Leonello leadership did result in some minor improvements to the local economy in Ferrara, however his major influence remained in the cultural sphere.
+Leonello's leadership did result in some minor improvements to the local economy in Ferrara, however, his major influence remained in the cultural sphere.
 Leonello reopened the university in Ferrara, establishing a new Faculty of Arts in commemoration of his humanist teacher Guarino Veronese.
 Leonello's governing also brought improvements to the court library, commissioning copyists to produce manuscripts in both French and Italian.
 Leonello's piety was indicated in local developments such as "poor-relief, hospital construction and improvement of local ecclesiastical institutions".
-The construction of a Chapel during Leonello's governing, is demonstrative of this new concentration of the domestic domain of the Este court.
+The construction of a Chapel during Leonello's governing is demonstrative of this new concentration of the domestic domain of the Este court.
 Over time Leonello's rule in Ferrara has been defined by his cultural contributions.